Lisbon Beaches: A Guide to the Best Beaches Around Lisbon

 Best beach in Cascais

-Quite frankly, I only resort to beaches in Cascais/Estoril in case of an extreme tanning emergency and/or when I can’t persuade anyone to go elsewhere.
-In any case, the more interesting options in this area is Praia de São Pedro do Estoril.
-It’s a small beach backed by cliffs with a shoreline of 330m that gets even smaller during high tide!
+Quite frankly, I only resort to Cascais/Estoril beaches in case of an extreme tanning emergency, or when I can’t persuade anyone to go elsewhere.
+That said, the most interesting option here is Praia de São Pedro do Estoril: a small cliff-backed beach with a 330m shoreline that gets even smaller at high tide.
+Praia das Avencas is also fun, with a rocky bottom at low tide that rewards some seaside exploration.

 📌 Getting to beaches in Cascais

-• Tip: Consider going only to the beaches east from Carcavelos.
-While there are quite a few other beaches between Lisbon and Carcavelos, they consistently fail to pass water and sand quality standards.
+• Tip: Stick to the beaches east of Carcavelos.
+The ones between Lisbon and Carcavelos consistently fail water and sand quality standards.

 3Beaches in Margem Sul